During the colder season, squash is in abundance. This is the perfect time to expand your taste buds and try a new squash you may not have before!

 Spaghetti Squash: Spaghetti squash ranges in colour from very pale yellow to a darker yellow/orange.
 Spaghetti squash is a source of beta carotene.
 The inside contains seeds and a fantastic flesh that when cooked is very similar to spaghetti noodles (hence the name).
 While most recipes will suggest roasting the spaghetti squash, you can cook it in the microwave as well!

 Kabocha Squash: Kabocha squash has a texture that’s a cross of sweet potato and pumpkin.
 It’s particularly used in Asia, commonly fried.
 Its sweetness also lends itself well to desserts.
 It can be roasted, steamed or pureed into soup.
-Try an easy sweet and spicy roasted kabocha squash.

 Try any of these squash or give us your favourite not mentioned here!
 We love seeing your #halfyourplate recipes!